practable/rl-supervisor-two/README.md

 # Remote Labs Supervisor PCB – New Development
+Note: This is a continuation of the existing project: [supervisor-pcb](https://github.com/practable/supervisor-pcb)

 This repository contains the latest work and updates for the Remote Labs Supervisor PCB project.